RileyAlt/Readme-Generator/GENERATED_README.md

-    # rtgw
+    # README-Generator

   ### Author
-  w
+  Riley Altenburg

-  If you'd like to contact me, please email vrt
+  If you'd like to contact me, please email RileyAltenburg@gmail.com

   ### GitHub Information

-  Find my Repository information here efvwr
+  Find my Repository information here Riley_Alt

   ### Description

-  My Motivation for the project was brb
-  The project was built r
+  My Motivation for the project was The motivation, was to get use to using node and running tests in your terminal The project was built the project was built to get a better understanding as to what a good README looks like and how we can improve and automate anything we want
-  This solved br
+  This solved creating poor readME issues
-  What I learn from the project was r
+  What I learn from the project was How to properly use Node features and grow my knowledge in the terminal on your computer

   ### Installation

-  If any what Items need to be installed to run properly? br
+  If any what Items need to be installed to run properly? node v 16 and you must insure you have the npm istall doen before running any tests

   ### Usage

-  The program runs as follows: br
+  The program runs as follows: